aloisdeniel/aloisdeniel.github.io/_posts/2018-01-24-flutter-json-serialization.md

 ## Converting a JSON string to a map

-Creating a `Map` object from a JSON content is pretty straightforward and integrated not the SDK with the `dart:convert` package.
+Creating a `Map` object from a JSON content is pretty straightforward and integrated to the SDK with the `dart:convert` package.

 ```dart
 import 'dart:convert';